bubunyo/generator-rocket-api/README.md

 ## Overview
 After building tons of Node JS api, a pattern began to emerge.
-There were batteries I immediately added to all my projects and there was a pattern to how I added new features to my project.
-For all my project, These we my requirements.
+There were batteries I immediately added to all my projects and there was a pattern to how I added new features to my projects.
+For all my projects, hese we my requirements.

-- Have and easy-to-use ORM
+- Easy-to-use ORM
-- Have a migrations strategy.
+- A simple migrations strategy.
 - Easy to Setup and Use Validators
-- Modular folder structure.
+- Modular folder structures.
-- Integration tests for all my code.
+- Integration and unit tests for all my modules.
 - Some initial batteries for all new modules.

-What I came up with is a generator project onto for creating modular testable apps.
+What I came up with is a generator project for creating modular testable node backend apps.

 Batteries include
 - [Sequelize](https://sequelize.org/master/) as an ORM and for migration.